 The Language Teacher Toolkit (Smith and Conti, 2016)

 Breaking the Sound Barrier: Teaching Language Learners How to Listen (Conti and Smith, 2019)

 50 Lesson Plans for French Teachers (Smith, 2020)

 Memory: What Every Language Teacher Should Know (Smith and Conti, 2021)

 A second edition of Becoming an Outstanding Languages Teacher is due in mid 2022.

-I am married to Elspeth Jones, Emerita Professor of Internationalisation in Higher Education and have a son, Joel, recently graduated in physics at Manchester University and now working for the Students' Union there.
+I am married to Elspeth Jones, Emerita Professor of Internationalisation in Higher Education and have a son, Joel, a physics graduate from Manchester University and now doing a PhD in the field of solar energy.
 In my spare time I sing in barbershop choruses, listen to prog rock music and play the drums for fun.
 We travel a good deal and make regular visits to our house in the Charente Maritime département in France.